openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ##Basics: Working with ofMesh

 A mesh is a collection of **vertices** - points in 3D space - that can be connected up in different ways.
 The shapes that are formed by connecting these vertices are called **primitives**.
 The primitives are our smallest building blocks that we can put together to form a mesh.
+We can create a couple different kinds of primitives:
 * You can choose to not connect any of your vertices and just draw points as the primitives.
 * You can choose to connect pairs of vertices and draw lines as the primitives.
 * You can connect three or four (or more) vertices and draw triangles or quads  (or polygons) as the primitives.